Framing (construction): Balloon framing

 An unusual example of balloon framing: The Jim Kaney Round Barn, Adeline, Illinois, U.S.

-Balloon framing is a method of wood construction used primarily in areas rich in softwood forests such as Scandinavia, Canada, the United States up until the mid-1950s, and around Thetford Forest in Norfolk, England.
+Balloon framing is a method of wood construction used primarily in areas rich in softwood forests such as Scandinavia, Canada, the United States (up until the mid-1950s), and around Thetford Forest in Norfolk, England.
 The name comes from a French Missouri type of construction, maison en boulin, boulin being a French term for a horizontal scaffolding support.
 It was also known as "Chicago construction" in the 19th century.

 Balloon framing uses long continuous framing members (wall studs) that run from the sill plate to the top plate, with intermediate floor structures let into and nailed to them.
-Here the heights of window sills, headers and next floor height would be marked out on the studs with a story pole.
+The heights of window sills, headers and next floor height would be marked out on the studs with a story pole.
 Once popular when long lumber was plentiful, balloon framing has been largely replaced by platform framing.

 It is not certain who introduced balloon framing in the United States.
-However, the first building using balloon framing was possibly a warehouse constructed in 1832 in Chicago, Illinois, by George Washington Snow or Augustine Deodat Taylor.
+Early 19th century buildings in Ste.
+Genevieve, Missouri, may be precursors to the balloon frame.
+The first building clearly using balloon framing was a warehouse constructed in 1832 in Chicago by George Washington Snow or Augustine Deodat Taylor.
 Both men arrived in Chicago from New England, where the use of light framing timber was already common.
-Architectural critic Sigfried Giedion cited Chicago architect John M. Van Osdel's 1880s attribution, as well as A. T. Andreas' 1885 History of Chicago, to credit Snow as 'inventor of the balloon frame method'.
-In 1833, Taylor constructed the first Catholic church in Chicago, St. Mary's, using the balloon framing method; this building was moved and rehabbed multiple times before burning in the Great Chicago Fire.
+Architectural critic Sigfried Giedion cites Chicago architect John M. Van Osdel's 1880s attribution, as well as A. T. Andreas' 1885 History of Chicago, to credit Snow as 'inventor of the balloon frame method'.
+In 1833, Taylor constructed the first Catholic church in Chicago, St. Mary's, using the balloon framing method; this building was moved and reconstructed multiple times before burning in the Great Chicago Fire in 1871.